Skip to main content

 NordPass Renewal Pricing: Budget Accordingly

 NordPass's $3.59/user/month Business rate is an introductory promotional price.
 Their published discount terms explicitly state: "Upon any subscription renewal, the default pricing of that plan to that day will start to apply."
-Based on available pricing data, the Business plan monthly-equivalent renewal rate is approximately $5.99/user — a potential increase of up to 67% at the end of your first term.
-Confirm your organization's specific renewal rate with NordPass sales before committing to a multi-year contract.
-Budget at the monthly rate for year-two projections to avoid surprises.
+NordPass does not publicly lock in a specific renewal rate — the default plan price at the renewal date applies after the initial discounted term.
+This means renewal pricing may be meaningfully higher than the promotional rate.
+Confirm your organization's specific year-two pricing with NordPass sales before committing to a multi-year contract.

 Proton Pass — Best for Privacy-First Organizations